 Give Up Smoking – This step isn’t optional.
-If you’re considering MTF breast augmentation, you must be willing to give up tobacco at least two weeks in advance of surgery and for another two weeks after surgery.
+If you’re considering MTF breast augmentation, you must be willing to give up tobacco at least three weeks in advance of surgery and for another three weeks after surgery.
 Because smoking inhibits blood flow to the skin, it can delay wound healing and increase your risk of post-surgical scarring.

 Eat Low-Sodium – A high-sodium diet is one of the main causes of excess fluid retention, which can extend swelling during your recovery.
 If you currently consume a high-sodium diet, cutting out sodium in advance of surgery (1500 mg a day or less) will improve your recovery by diminishing swelling.